You are here

 As a researcher, you will:

-- have access to state-of-the-art equipment and technology needed for leading-edge chemistry research: the department’s nuclear magnetic resonance, mass spectrometry and X-ray crystallographic laboratories, the university’s Materials Characterization, Nanofabrication and Polymer Synthesis facilities, and the topnotch Minnesota Supercomputing Institute.
+- have access to state-of-the-art equipment and technology needed for leading-edge chemistry research such as the department’s nuclear magnetic resonance, mass spectrometry, and X-ray crystallographic laboratories, the University’s Characterization Facility, Institute of Therapeutics Discovery and Development, Minnesota Nano Center, Minnesota NMR Center, and the topnotch Minnesota Supercomputing Institute, to name a few.

 Our students gain experiences that extend beyond the classroom and the laboratory.
-We empower our students to create an environment where they can prosper and contribute to their own learning, and participate in a variety of leadership and outreach activities, including:
+We empower our students to create an environment where they can prosper and contribute to their own learning, and participate in a variety of leadership and outreach activities:

-- Joint Safety Team, a national award-winning group led by graduate students and post-doctoral associates serving as laboratory safety officers, pioneering innovative approaches to improving safety in research laboratories and our culture of safety;
+- Joint Safety Team, a national award-winning group led by graduate students and post-doctoral associates, including Laboratory Safety Officers and others who are interested in improving the culture of safety in chemical laboratories;

 - Community of Chemistry Graduate Students, fostering graduate students working together to support each other by offering workshops, programs, and social and athletic events;